XekoFrontend/PianoGuitar/README.md

 - 👋 Hi, I’m @PianoGuitar
-- 👀 I’m interested in Python
+- 👀 I’m interested in Front-End
-- 🌱 I’m currently learning HTML, Css
+- 🌱 I’m currently learning HTML, Css, Java Script
 - 💞️ I’m looking to collaborate on ...
+Python
 - 📫 How to reach me ...

 <!---